 Shelley Kilpatrick, Ph.D.

-Education and professional background: Saladino holds a B.S. in sociology and psychology from SBU, an M.A. in Christian education with a concentration in social work from New Orleans Baptist Theological Seminary, an M.S.W. from the University of Central Florida, and a Ph.D. in human services with a concentration in social and community services from Capella University.
+Education and professional background: Saladino holds a B.S. in sociology and psychology from SBU, an M.A. in Christian education with a concentration in social work from New Orleans Baptist Theological Seminary, a Master of Social Work degree from the University of Central Florida, and a Ph.D. in human services with a concentration in social and community services from Capella University.
 Saladino began teaching at SBU in 2006 at the Salem campus and moved to the Bolivar campus in 2009.
 Prior to coming to SBU, she worked as a social worker in medical and psychiatric settings and as a counselor with children and adolescents.
 Saladino has also served as a missionary in Amsterdam, the Netherlands.

 Family: Saladino has a cute dog named Frisky who is pretty spoiled!